petyaracz/Racz2024b/Readme.md

 We use a generalised linear model predicting `cbind(resp1,resp2)` from the model score to find the best model for each variable pattern.
 The best model has the strongest predictor for score.
-This is the same as what we did for the KNN and the GCM.
+This is the same as what we did for the K-Nearest Neighbours Model and the Generalised Context Model.

 | variation                | alpha_upper | alpha_lower | estimate | std.error | statistic | sig    |
 |:-------------------------|------------:|------------:|---------:|----------:|----------:|:-------|